- Municipal Services

 Low Pressure Reverse Osmosis Membrane System

 There are two effluents from the reverse osmosis skid: permeate and concentrate.
-The recovery rate for the RO skid is eighty percent, meaning that eighty percent of the water that leaves the skid is permeate and blended back with the bypass while twenty percent is concentrate, or waste, and sent to the clear well until it can be pumped to the sewer.
+The recovery rate for the RO skid is eighty percent, meaning that eighty percent of the water that leaves the skid is permeate and blended back with the bypass while twenty percent is concentrate, or waste, and sent to the clear well, waste water storage vessel, until it can be pumped to the sewer.